Top Attractions in Rome, Italy

 Aerial view of the large urban square, the Piazza del Popolo, Rome at sunset with the fiery orb of the sun dropping below the horizon above the rooftops of the historical buildings

-Piazza del Popolo (People’s Square) is a large square in Rome, after which the church of Santa Maria del Popolo, in the northeast corner of the piazza, takes its name.
+Piazza del Popolo (People’s Square) is a large square in Rome.
+The church of Santa Maria del Popolo, in the northeast corner of the piazza, is named after it.

 The piazza lies inside the northern gate in the Aurelian Walls, a line of city walls built between 271 AD and 275 AD.

 For centuries, the Piazza del Popolo was a place for public executions, the last of which took place in 1826.
-Thankfully, it has overcome its gruesome past and has now become one of the most urbanized sites in Rome.
+Thankfully, it has overcome its gruesome past and has become one of Rome’s most urbanised sites.
 In the centre of the Piazza, you can find an Egyptian obelisk of Ramesses II from Heliopolis, Egypt.

 Go back in Time at the Capitoline Hill